timhoward681/LifeInMiniature3/README.md

 **Java Features**
 1) Contact form that alerts the user when their email is an invalid form.
-2) The submit button is connected to my personal email (via Formspree) so that when a user enters their information and a message.
+2) The submit button is connected to my personal email (via Formspree) so that when a user enters their information and a message it is sent to me.
     - I have not setup my email address on Formspree so currently it goes to a formspree broken link page.